Huh/TWS-R-Workshop/README.md

 6. When you are happy with the data and your formula click on the Fit Model button to run the model
   + You may notice a progress bar that appears ever so briefly in the bottom right corner of the screen
 7. Now you can view the results of the fitting procedure by changing to the Model Fit tab near the top center of the screen

-### Annoying bits
-+ The primary annoying bit is that if you are looking at the Model Fit tab and make a change in the input panel at left the dynamic inputs cease to react to your inputs until you switch back to the Simulate Data tab.

 ### Interesting Shiny bits
 + The application is built in a progressive manner, see the folders of this repository